 All GlobalSign components are regularly synchronized with a reliable time service.
-GlobalSign uses one GPS source, one DCF77 source, and three non-authenticated NTP source clocks to establish the correct time for:
+GlobalSign uses one GPS source and three non-authenticated NTP source clocks to establish the correct time for:

-- Initial validity time of a CA Certificate;
+- Initial validity time of a CA Certificate.

-- Revocation of a CA Certificate;
+- Revocation of a CA Certificate.

 - Posting of CRL updates; and

 - Issuance of Subscriber end entity Certificates.